Amazon adds Premier League matches to Prime Video in UK

 Amazon will be the only place for UK Premier League fans to watch 20 matches for the next three years, as the e-commerce giant widened its video ambitions with high-value sports programming in a football-crazed country.

-Amazon has been pouring money into its video-streaming side to Prime memberships, with its original shows and movies and top-dollar licenses for high-profile sports like National Football League games in the US.
+Amazon has been pouring money into its video-streaming facet of Prime memberships, with its original shows and movies and top-dollar licenses for high-profile sports like National Football League games in the US.

 But unlike Amazon's previous sports-streaming deals, which were live rebroadcasts also available on traditional TV, these Premiere league matches won't be available anywhere except on Amazon.